willmeyer/jutil/README.md

 # JUtil

-A random collection of Java utility stuff I needed for other projects.
+jUtil is a random collection of Java utility stuff I've needed for other projects.
+Nothing much of note here, really, and its frequently changing.